MRCIEU/CheckSumStats/README.md

 <img src="man/figures/README-make_maf_plot1-1.png" width="100%" />

-SNPs with a red colour are SNPs with incompatible minor allele frequencies, i.e. the allele frequencies are above 0.5 in the target dataset but less than 0.5 in the 1000 genomes dataset.
+SNPs with a red colour are SNPs with incompatible minor allele frequencies, i.e. the allele frequencies are above 0.5 in the outcome dataset but less than 0.5 in the 1000 genomes dataset.
 In this example, all SNPs are flagged as problematic and there is a strong inverse correlation in minor allele frequency between the datasets.
 This